ZIon2025-x/LinkU1/MULTI_PARTICIPANT_TASK_DEVELOPMENT - 副本.md

     SET current_participants = (
       SELECT COUNT(*) FROM task_participants
       WHERE task_id = NEW.task_id
-      AND status IN ('pending', 'accepted', 'in_progress', 'exit_requested') )
+      AND status IN ('pending', 'accepted', 'in_progress')
+    )
     WHERE id = NEW.task_id;
     RETURN NEW;